10 Key Qualities That Make a Good Real Estate Agent

 The result?

-Your house may sit on the market, eventually forcing you to reduce the price and sell for less than you initially could have.
+Your house sitting on the market, eventually forcing you to reduce the price and sell for less than you initially could have.

 A real estate agent who has experience in your area can bring a deeper understanding of market dynamics that can’t be “Googled.”